netmeld/netmeld/datastore/README.md

 DESCRIPTION
 ===========

-This module primarily provides a data store backend to facilitate storage and extraction of data.
+This module primarily provides a data store back-end to facilitate storage and extraction of data.
 This module also contains set(s) of tools binned by general functionality to further aid in this effort for an end-user.
 Unlike the Datalake module, only data which has been identified as being useful from an assessment perspective is extracted and stored.
-While there could be multiple ways to implement the data store backend, currently it is a PostgreSQL database.
+While there could be multiple ways to implement the data store back-end, currently it is a PostgreSQL database.

 ![](docs/netmeld-datastore.png)

-The diagram hides most of the actual binaries (via an asterik, `*`) as they have been grouped into submodules.
+The diagram hides most of the actual binaries (via an asterisk, `*`) as they have been grouped into sub-modules.
-This module does not depend on any submodules and no submodule depends on another.
+This module does not depend on any sub-modules and no sub-module depends on another.
 So none, any, or all can be leveraged depending on the end user's needs.
-The binaries fully called out are part of this module specifically and provide a consistent way to perform general manipulation of the data store directly (regardless of actual backend).
+The binaries fully called out are part of this module specifically and provide a consistent way to perform general manipulation of the data store directly (regardless of actual back-end).

-We view there to be two primariy usage perspectives/focuses, either tool or library focused.
+We view there to be two primary usage perspectives/focuses, either tool or library focused.
 As such, more information on the specifics is provided at [tool-info](docs/netmeld-datastore-tool-info.md)